latalealice/latalealice.github.io/_pages/cv.md

 Education
 ======
 * B.E.
 Aerospace Engineering in Nanjing University of Aeronautics and Astronautics, 2023
 * M.E.
-Aeronautical and Astronautical Science and Technology inNanjing University of Aeronautics and Astronautics, 2027
+Aeronautical and Astronautical Science and Technology in Nanjing University of Aeronautics and Astronautics, 2027

 Work experience